Research Project Descriptions

 Title: The MicroGeiger: A Beta Particle Radiation Detector

-Graduate Students: Christine K. Eun (EECS)
+Graduate Students: Christine K. Eun (EECS), Tze-Ching Fung (EECS)

 Faculty Advisor: Yogesh B Gianchandani (EECS)